dvidelabs/poly.shell/doc/api/shell.md

 longer unique id including the site name for better logging consistency.

 See also `sudo` operation below.
-This also apply when running shells under job control.
+This also applies when running shells under job control.

 ### Standalone Shell Usage